AymanAhsan/web102project/app/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] List anything else that you added to improve the site's functionality!
+Added a clear cats button

 ## Video Walkthrough